 Symmetrical and asymmetrical liquidity

 When a depositor LP’s on THORChain, they are always exposed to two assets.
-For instance, because on THORChain all the pools are paired with RUNE, if a user deposited BTC to the BTC pool, this BTC value must be matched by the same dollar value of RUNE.
-The balanced 50% RUNE and 50% Asset manual entry is considered a symmetrical deposit, while anything else would be considered an asymmetrical deposit (i.e. depositing an asymmetrical ratio of BTC:RUNE).
+For instance, because on THORChain all the pools are paired with RUNE, if a user deposits BTC to the BTC pool, this BTC value must be matched by the same dollar value of RUNE.
+The balanced 50% RUNE and 50% Asset manual entry are considered a symmetrical deposit, while anything else would be considered an asymmetrical deposit (i.e. depositing an asymmetrical ratio of BTC:RUNE).

 A symmetrical deposit means that manually providing an equal value of both tokens to the liquidity pool at the same time.
 Remember, each symmetrical position includes a balanced amount of RUNE and the asset.
 In the example above, the RUNE-BTC position might be $1000 total.
 This means I deposited $500 worth of RUNE and $500 worth of BTC.